swiftlang/llvm-project/lldb/README.md

 ./swift/utils/build-script -r --lldb
 ```

-Note: codesigning setup is not required when using
+Note: The codesigning setup script needs to be run only once.
+It's not required
-`--lldb-use-system-debugserver`.
+if `build-script` is run with the `--lldb-use-system-debugserver` flag.

 # Contribution Subtleties